vmwshop/tutorials/spacy.md

 spaCy is designed specifically for production use and helps you build applications that process and “understand” large volumes of text.
 It can be used to build information extraction or natural language understanding systems, or to pre-process text for deep learning.

 spaCy is not a platform or an API.
 Unlike a platform, spaCy does not provide a software as a service, or a web application.
 It’s an open-source library designed to help you build NLP applications, not a consumable service.
 Unlike [NLTK](https://github.com/nltk/nltk) or [Core NLP](https://stanfordnlp.github.io/CoreNLP/) which were designed for teaching and research, spaCy is not research software.
 This means that spaCy is integrated and opinionated. spaCy avoids asking the user to choose between multiple algorithms that deliver equivalent functionality.
-Instead, the menu is small and
+For our purposes in this tutorial, spaCy is useful for exploring features common to NLP without requiring training our own models.

 _Much of the following is adapted from the spaCy Usage documentation.
 See the references section of this tutorial for links to this and other resources._